North Sumatra

-During the Dutch rule, North Sumatra was a government called the Gouvernement van Sumatra with an area covering the entire island of Sumatra, led by a governor based in the city of Medan.
-After independence, in the first session of the Regional National Committee (KND), Sumatra Province was then divided into three sub-provinces.
-With the issuance of the Law of the Republic of Indonesia (R.I.)
-No. 10 of 1948 on April 15, 1948, it was stipulated that Sumatra was divided into three provinces, each of which had the right to regulate and manage its own household, namely: North Sumatra Province, Central Sumatra Province, and South Sumatra Province.
-April 15, 1948 was later designated as the anniversary of the Province of North Sumatra.
+During Dutch rule, North Sumatra was administered under the Gouvernement van Sumatra, which governed the entire island of Sumatra out of Medan.
+In 1948, after Indonesian independence was proclaimed, Sumatra Province was divided into three sub-provinces, each of which had the right to regulate and manage its own affairs.
+The 15th April was later designated as the anniversary of the founding of the province of North Sumatra.

 History

-Prehistoric Era
+Prehistoric era

-Prehistoric relics in North Sumatra shows that the oldest population were Austro Melanesoid.
-Based on the types of artifacts that was found, it is evident that their dispersal took place in the Mesolithic era (Middle stoned-age).
-They spread to the eastern part of Indonesia to the island of Papua, and to the west the traces are found in North Sumatra, and the Malay Peninsula.
-Austro-Melanesoid people especially in North Sumatra lived off of snails and clams.
-The shells were broken at the ends and sucked for the contents, over time the shells became hills that we now find in some places in North Sumatra.
-For centuries they discard the shells until it becomes a pile of rubbish that experts call kyokken moddinger (kitchen waste), some of the clam hill was founded in Saentis, Hinai, Tanjung Beringin and several areas along Deli-Langkat shore and river banks.
+Archaeological understanding of early North Sumatran peoples is limited compared to that of other nearby regions.
+Prehistoric relics in North Sumatra show that the oldest population may have been Austronesian or Melanesian.
+Archaeological evidence indicates that their dispersal took place in the Mesolithic era (Middle Stone Age).
+They spread to the eastern part of Indonesia, to the island of Papua, and to the west, to North Sumatra and the Malay Peninsula.
+Early peoples in North Sumatra consumed mostly snails and clams, leaving large shell deposits sometimes referred to as kjokkenmoddinger (kitchen waste), some of which are still found as hills in Saentis, Hinai, Tanjung Beringin, along the Deli-Langkat shore, and on riverbanks.